FAQ's

 Parking is limited at some centres, so please check before you arrive.
 Step One Recovery cannot accept responsibility for vehicles or their contents parked on any of our premises and clients should ensure their own vehicle insurance remains valid during this period.

-Are All the Staff Fully Qualified?
+Are all the Staff Fully Qualified?

 Step One Recovery works hard to find and employ the right teams across all our centres.
 Your recovery team will include a mixture of staff from different health and social care backgrounds; ranging from our experienced and qualified addiction and recovery workers to our qualified and experienced support staff.